Healthy Homes Assessment Heretaunga

 Draught Stopping Heretaunga

-If you are able to feel external air coming in or a clear draught from a gap or hole and you can feel it, it’s probably a gap or hole that requirements sealing in any way.
-Large gaps and cracks should be sealed permanently.
-Gaps greater than 3mm that let air into or out into your house require the sealing.
-For instance, if an open fireplace is not in use, it can create draughts.
-This should be blocked from.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you are able to feel external air getting in, or see an unobstructed draught coming out of a hole or gap that is, it is likely to be a gap or crack that requirements sealing in some way.
+Large gaps and cracks should be fixed permanently.
+Cracks that are greater than 3mm and let air into or out from the home require the sealing.
+For instance, if an open fireplace isn’t used it can cause draughts and must be sealed from.
+Landlords and property managers are accountable for making sure such draughts are eliminated whenever imaginable.

-You don’t need to block off gaps or holes in the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement within the structure as the household warms and cools to allow them to be closed and opened instead of than securing.
-We will check every window and door during our Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the building.
+For instance, small gaps around windows and doors may be required to allow for movement of the structure when the household is heated and cools to allow them to be closed and opened instead of instead of being stuck.
+We will test the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections